TheophileMt92/theophile-mouton/work experience.md

 - Conducted multivariate statistical analyses to uncover patterns and trends.
 - Utilized machine learning models for predictions and classification tasks.
 - Led the development and writing of scientific manuscripts, contributing to peer-reviewed publications.
+- Co-supervised an MSc student on assessing the vulnerability of Marine Protected Areas to land-based impacts.